 Yoga apps have come a long way.
 Yoga-Go offers structured plans for general fitness and flexibility.
 Down Dog generates infinite custom yoga classes with adjustable difficulty, voice, and music. ooddle includes yoga and mobility as part of a broader Movement pillar inside a personalized wellness protocol.
-Each one is good at a specific kind of user.
+Each one is good at a specific kind of user, and the differences become obvious once you try them for a week.

 This comparison helps you figure out which tool actually fits your life.
 Yoga is one of the easiest practices to start and one of the easiest to abandon.
-The right tool is the one that survives a busy week.
+The right tool is the one that survives a busy week, a travel weekend, and the days when your motivation is below zero.
+Class libraries do not build habits.
+Friction-free routines do.

 Quick Comparison